saddington/yen-handbook/1-employment.md

 ## Drug and Alcohol Policy

-Our priority at Yen is to create a safe, comfortable, and productive environment for everyone we work with.
+Our priority at YEN is to create a safe, comfortable, and productive environment for everyone we work with.
 We realize that drugs and alcohol can contribute to a culture of harassment or one that feels unsafe for some employees, even as it can foster camaraderie and friendship among others.
-Above all other considerations, our drug and alcohol policy is intended to preempt and avoid harassment and make work at Yen feel safe.
+Above all other considerations, our drug and alcohol policy is intended to preempt and avoid harassment and make work at YEN feel safe.

 **It is the responsibility of every employee to ensure that their individual consumption is not making anyone else feel uncomfortable or unsafe.**

 Employees who violate this policy may face disciplinary action, up to and including termination.
 Alcohol in the form of beer or wine may occasionally be brought into the office to celebrate an accomplishment, birthday, or other milestone.
-Though events at the Yen office will be presumed dry until otherwise discussed, there may also be events in the office after work where beer or wine are available.
+Though events at the YEN office will be presumed dry until otherwise discussed, there may also be events in the office after work where beer or wine are available.

-Illegal drugs should not be used, bought, sold, or distributed while at work, either in the office or outside of the office while representing Yen.
+Illegal drugs should not be used, bought, sold, or distributed while at work, either in the office or outside of the office while representing YEN.

 ## Complaint Policy

-Yen is committed to creating a safe work environment that is free of threats to the health, safety, and wellbeing of the people who work here.
+YEN is committed to creating a safe work environment that is free of threats to the health, safety, and wellbeing of the people who work here.
 That includes (but isn’t limited to) harassment, discrimination, violation of health and safety rules, and violence.

-Yen has an open-door policy, so employees are encouraged to report work-related concerns.
+YEN has an open-door policy, so employees are encouraged to report work-related concerns.
 If something about your job is bothering you, or if you have a question, concern, idea, or problem related to your work, please discuss it with the founder you report to as soon as possible.
 If for any reason you don’t feel comfortable discussing it with them, feel free to raise the issue with any other founder.

-Any employee who witnesses or is subject to inappropriate conduct in the workplace can report it to John or any of the Yen founders.
+Any employee who witnesses or is subject to inappropriate conduct in the workplace can report it to John or any of the YEN founders.
 We encourage employees to come forward with any workplace complaint, even if it’s not about something that’s explicitly covered in our written policies.

 Once a complaint has been made, the founders will meet and determine how to handle it.
 If one or more of the founders is the subject of the complaint, the remaining founder(s) will determine how to handle it.
 Any reports of a founder engaging in harassment or gross misconduct will trigger an outside investigator.
 With the employee’s permission, we will conduct a complete and impartial investigation, which may involve an outside investigator in serious cases.
 All complaints will be handled as confidentially as possible.
 When the investigation is complete, the company will take corrective action if appropriate.

 We will not engage in or allow retaliation against any employee who makes a good faith complaint or participates in an investigation.
 If you believe that you are being subjected to any kind of negative treatment because you made or were questioned about a complaint, report the conduct immediately to the founders.

-Currently, Yen is too small to have an internal group or department that can independently respond to complaints, so if the founders are named in complaints, they will do their best to hold one another accountable.
+Currently, YEN is too small to have an internal group or department that can independently respond to complaints, so if the founders are named in complaints, they will do their best to hold one another accountable.
 Where appropriate, the founders will engage a third party to conduct a thorough investigation and recommend corrective action, where necessary.